jeremyephron/forager/add_dataset/README.md

 where:
 - `SERVER URL` is the url (http://ip:port) for the Forager server; ask us if you need this
 - `DATASET NAME` is a unique name for this dataset (alphanumeric + dashes and underscores)
-- `TRAIN SET PATH` is a path to the directory on Cloud Storage containing training images, of the form gs://path/to/train/images
+- `TRAIN SET PATH` is a path to the directory on Cloud Storage containing training images, of the form `gs://path/to/train/images`
-- `VALIDATION SET PATH` is a path to the directory on Cloud Storage containing validation images, of the form gs://path/to/val/images
+- `VALIDATION SET PATH` is a path to the directory on Cloud Storage containing validation images, of the form `gs://path/to/val/images`
 - `N` is the batch size to use when running the images at full resolution through the ResNet-50 model; it's 1 by default, which is required if the images in your dataset aren't all the same size, but, if they are, feel free to increase it to speed things up (8 works well for us, but it depends on the size of your images and the amount of GPU memory you have)

+## Viewing data

+Once ingest is complete, you can view your dataset at `http://35.199.179.109:4000/[DATASET NAME]`.